cloudfoundry-attic/grootfs-release/README.md

 - `dropsonde_port`
 - `log_level`
 - `store_size`
+- `driver`

 There should be no need to recreate cells when transitioning to GrootFS, though you may wish to do so anyway in order to clear out any cruft left behind by Garden-runC's previous image management implementation.

+### Drivers

+It's possible to chose a filesystem driver to use by providing the `grootfs.driver` property in the manifest.
+The default driver is `btrfs`, and the other possible value for this property is `overlay-xfs`.

+At this moment it's not supported to change the `driver` of a running instance.
+The vm must be recreated.

 ## Assumptions